Find Affordable College Courses

 74% Women

 The 13th most popular school in the country for general public health majors who are seeking their master's degree is University of Alabama at Birmingham.
 Roughly 22,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,568 per year, while in-state graduate students, on average, pay $8,100 per year.
-During the 2020-2021 academic year, 170 people received their master's degree in general public health from UAB.
-Of these students, 74% were women and 32% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $8,832 per year, while in-state graduate students, on average, pay $8,424 per year.
+During the most recent year for which we have data, 170 people received their master's degree in general public health from UAB.
+Around 41% of these students were from an underrepresented racial-ethnic group, and 74% were women.

 #14